 Data from the American Community Survey conducted by the United States Census Bureau between 2013 and 2017 was used to determine the poorest cities in the United States.
 The percentage of unemployed people, the poverty rate, and the income bracket were all taken into account.
 The 293 U.S. cities with populations over 100,000 were considered.

-What Is The Top 10 Poorest Cities In America?
+What Are The Top 10 Poorest Cities In America?

 Following are the top 10 poorest cities in America today: